Note: courses with light gray backgrounds are not offered this academic year.

 Taught by: TBA

-ECON 476(F) SEM Behavioral Economics: Theory and Methods
+Catalog detailsECON 476(S) SEM Behavioral Economics: Theory and Methods

 Behavioral economics emphasizes that models in economics should account for the psychological plausibility of their assumptions and consequences.
 This course will cover how the field has incorporated insights from psychology into standard microeconomics models of decision-making.
-In the process, we will review the different methods that are used to empirically test the psychological foundations of these models, including laboratory experiments, field experiments, and quasi-experimental analysis.
-Assignments, lectures, and class discussions will focus on academic papers that use behavioral economics models to study a variety of topics, such as household finance, public policy, consumer marketing, and others.
+In the process, we will review the different methods that are used to empirically test the psychological foundations of these models, including laboratory experiments, field experiments, and quasi-experimental analyses.
+Assignments, lectures, and class discussions will focus on academic papers that use behavioral economics models to study a variety of topics, such as household finance, public policy, voting, and others.
 Throughout the semester, students will also work towards formulating and completing their own original research project. [ more ]

-ECON 477 SEM Economics of Environmental Behavior
+Catalog detailsECON 477(F) SEM Economics of Environmental Behavior

-ECON 491(F) HON Honors Seminar: Economics
+Catalog detailsECON 491(F) HON Honors Seminar: Economics

 This course is required of candidates for honors in economics.
 Each candidate prepares an honors thesis under the supervision of an economics professor who serves as the thesis advisor and the faculty member serving as the Economics Department's Director of Research.
 Candidates will develop their projects independently, but will be guided by a common timeline and set of expectations.
 This is part of a one-semester thesis comprising this course as well as a Winter Study course. [ more ]

-ECON 492(S) HON Honors Seminar: Economics
+Catalog detailsECON 492(S) HON Honors Seminar: Economics

 This course is required of candidates for honors in economics.
 Each candidate prepares an honors thesis under the supervision of an economics professor who serves as the thesis advisor and the faculty member serving as the Economics Department's Director of Research.
 Candidates will develop their projects independently, but will be guided by a common timeline and set of expectations.
 This is part of a one-semester thesis comprising this course as well as a Winter Study course. [ more ]

-ECON 493(F) HON Honors Thesis: Economics
+Catalog detailsECON 493(F) HON Honors Thesis: Economics

 This course is required of candidates for honors in economics.
 Each candidate prepares an honors thesis under the supervision of an economics professor who serves as the thesis advisor and the faculty member serving as the Economics Department's Director of Research.
 Candidates will develop their projects independently, but will be guided by a common timeline and set of expectations.
 This is part of a full-year thesis comprising Econ 493 and 494 as well as a Winter Study course. [ more ]

-ECON 494(S) HON Honors Thesis: Economics
+Catalog detailsECON 494(S) HON Honors Thesis: Economics

 This course is required of candidates for honors in economics.
 Each candidate prepares an honors thesis under the supervision of an economics professor who serves as the thesis advisor and the faculty member serving as the Economics Department's Director of Research.
 Candidates will develop their projects independently, but will be guided by a common timeline and set of expectations.
 This is part of a full-year thesis comprising Econ 493 and 494 as well as a Winter Study course. [ more ]

-ECON 501(F) SEM Economic Growth and Development
+Catalog detailsECON 501(F) SEM Economic Growth and Development

 This course focuses on the analysis of modern economic growth and comparative development across nations.
 Motivated by several stylized facts from cross-country data, we will pose a series of questions: Why are some countries so rich while others remain so poor?
 What explains heterogeneity in the experience of economic growth across nations, with some growing at a moderate pace over long periods of time, others experiencing rapid growth over shorter intervals, and yet others stagnating persistently?
 Do all economies face comparable challenges to achieving sustained economic growth?
 Will poorer countries ever catch up to richer ones?
 To answer these and other related questions, we will explore the underlying mechanisms of economic growth.
 What role is played by savings and investment (i.e., the accumulation of physical capital)?
 What is the influence of population growth?
 How important are investments in human capital (i.e., education and population health)?
 What about technological differences across nations?
 How much significance should we ascribe to cross-country differences in geographical characteristics?
 How much should we ascribe to differences in the quality of institutions?
 For each question, we will explore both theoretical and empirical approaches, ranging from formal models to qualitative historical evidence to cross-country growth regressions.
 We will debate the usefulness of these different approaches for development policy and will discuss the reasons why so many questions about economic growth remain difficult to answer. [ more ]

-ECON 502(F) LEC Statistics/Econometrics
+Catalog detailsECON 502(F) LEC Statistics/Econometrics

 This course focuses on basic methods of bringing economic theory and data together to provide empirical guidance for policy formulation, including use of computers in econometric analysis.
 This course covers techniques of econometric analysis using a moderate level of mathematical exposition. [ more ]

-ECON 503(F) SEM Statistics/Econometrics: Advanced Section
+Catalog detailsECON 503(F) SEM Statistics/Econometrics: Advanced Section

 The course introduces students to the statistical methods used by economists, including those studying policy questions.
 The focus is on applications.
 Students will also work with Stata, a software widely used by economists. [ more ]

-ECON 504(F) SEM Public Economics in Developing Countries
+Catalog detailsECON 504(F) SEM Public Economics in Developing Countries

 This class is about microeconomic and empirical analysis of government expenditure programs in developing and transitional countries.
 It provides tools for understanding the effects of government policies, as well as a useful conceptual framework for analyzing normative questions such as "what role should government play in the economy" and "what is a good policy?"
 The course begins by considering the efficiency of market economies, and rationales for government intervention in the market, such as public goods, externalities, information-based market failures, imperfect competition, and equity.
 We also consider ways that human behavior might deviate from perfect rationality, and what that might imply for policy.
 Along the way, we apply these concepts to various examples of policy issues, including, among other things, the environment, education, health, infrastructure, security, social insurance, and aid to the poor.
 We then turn to the general question of how to make the government work better, addressing questions such as the following.
 When is it better to have the government own and produce things, and when is it better to privatize?
 What are the incentives of politicians and government employees, and how does the design of political and budgetary institutions affect the degree to which they serve the public interest?
 How should responsibilities be divided up between the central government and local governments, and what are the advantages and disadvantages of "decentralization?"
 What can be done to improve the delivery of basic services?
 For example, how might one address problems of corruption and absenteeism?
 Throughout the course, we consider examples of empirical research, and to facilitate this, we will occasionally introduce econometric tools that are particularly useful for microeconomic policy evaluation. [ more ]

-ECON 505(F) LEC Developing Country Macroeconomics I: Theory
+Catalog detailsECON 505(F) LEC Developing Country Macroeconomics I: Theory

 The macroeconomic structures of developing countries tend to be very different from those in high-income countries, and their macroeconomic policy environments also differ in important ways from those in rich countries.
 This course is intended to introduce students to a set of models that is particularly suitable for analyzing macroeconomic performance in developing countries, as well as to develop some analytical tools that help us understand why such countries have often experienced a variety of macroeconomic crises, including sovereign debt, currency, and banking crises. [ more ]

-ECON 506(F) LEC Fundamentals of Developing Country Macroeconomics
+Catalog detailsECON 506(F) LEC Fundamentals of Developing Country Macroeconomics

 This is a practically oriented course in macroeconomic theory and policy.
 Macroeconomics is the study of the economy's aggregate behavior, covering such topics as the determinants of output, employment, inflation, and the current account balance.
 The state of the economy affects everyone.
 As a result, macroeconomic issues play a central role in national and international debates.
 In this course, we will build a simple closed economy macro model suitable for analyzing macroeconomic policy.
 It will be extended to the open economy and the course will include discussions of key issues related to monetary, fiscal and exchange rate policies with a particular focus on developing and emerging economies. [ more ]

-ECON 521 SEM Incentives and Development Policy
+Catalog detailsECON 521 SEM Incentives and Development Policy

 Last offered Spring 2020